Grant Hutchison

 Grant Hutchison (born 13 June 1984) is a Scottish drummer and percussionist.
 He is best known as the drummer of the indie rock band Frightened Rabbit, with whom he recorded five studio albums.
-In 2022, Hutchison joined The Twilight Sad after a four-year hiatus from performing, following the death of his brother and bandmate, Scott Hutchison.
+In 2022, Hutchison joined The Twilight Sad after a four-year hiatus from performing, following the death of his brother and bandmate Scott Hutchison, and played with the band throughout their 2023 tours with The Cure.

 Frightened Rabbit began as a solo project for Grant's brother Scott, him joining in 2004.
 The duo recorded the band's debut album, Sing the Greys (2006).
 Hutchison performed on each of the band's releases, and contributed to the songwriting process of the band's fourth studio album, Pedestrian Verse (2013).

 In 2018, the Hutchison brothers formed the supergroup Mastersystem with James and Justin Lockey, releasing a studio album, Dance Music (2018).

 Early life

 Hutchison was raised in Selkirk, Scotland with his older brothers Scott and Neil.
 Reflecting upon his mother's nickname for Scott, "Frightened Rabbit", which ultimately became the namesake of their future band, he stated: "I'd just get called 'The Bairn' on account of me being the youngest.
 There'd have been no way that I'd have ever been compared to a frightened rabbit when I was growing up – I was something more akin to Warner Brothers’ Tasmanian Devil.
 I was the polar opposite to Scott."